wilson0x4d/webmetrics/README.md

 Core product, contains all required components.

-Requires .NET Framework 2.0 and a C# 7.x compatible compiler.
+Requires .NET Framework 4.7.2 and a C# 7.x compatible compiler, the .NET Framework can be retargeted if desired but you may experience problems with certain NuGet packages in future builds.

 ### Project: X4D.WebMetrics.Tests

 Coded tests which can be used to verify various component behaviors.

-Requires .NET Framework 4.7 or later and a C# 7.x compatible compiler.
+Requires .NET Framework 4.7.2 or later and a C# 7.x compatible compiler.
 The .NET Framework can be retargeted if desired.